Deepfake: Detection

+Audio

+Detecting fake audio is a highly complex task that requires careful attention to the audio signal in order to achieve good performance.
+Using deep learning, preprocessing of feature design and masking augmentation have been proven effective in improving performance.

+Video

-Most of the academic research surrounding deepfakes focuses on the detection deepfake videos.
+Most of the academic research surrounding deepfakes focuses on the detection of deepfake videos.
 One approach to deepfake detection is to use algorithms to recognize patterns and pick up subtle inconsistencies that arise in deepfake videos.
 For example, researchers have developed automatic systems that examine videos for errors such as irregular blinking patterns of lighting.
 This approach has been criticized because deepfake detection is characterized by a "moving goal post" where the production of deepfakes continues to change and improve as algorithms to detect deepfakes improve.
 In order to assess the most effective algorithms for detecting deepfakes, a coalition of leading technology companies hosted the Deepfake Detection Challenge to accelerate the technology for identifying manipulated content.
 The winning model of the Deepfake Detection Challenge was 65% accurate on the holdout set of 4,000 videos.
-A team at Massachusetts Institute of Technology published a paper in December 2021 demonstrating that ordinary humans are 69-72% accurate at identifying a random sample of 50 of these videos.
+A team at Massachusetts Institute of Technology published a paper in December 2021 demonstrating that ordinary humans are 69–72% accurate at identifying a random sample of 50 of these videos.